Chapter 5

 “I want to swim,” Eku offered, knowing he sounded braver than he felt.

-“Not me,” Yathi answered quickly, though Eku knew he was an excellent swimmer.
+“Not me,” Yathi answered, though Eku knew he was an excellent swimmer.
 “I would rather ride.
 The last part is too far.”

 Kolo said, “We are many together.
-What Yat said before is correct.
-It is safe.
+So it is safe.
 Besides, this river is not good for vubu.
 They like mud and ponds.

-“And wenya, if there are big ones, the hunters on the boats will stop them.”
+“And wenya, if there are big ones, the hunters on the dugouts will stop them.”

-The people would walk or swim from island to island, crossing as the wildebeest did, en masse, cutting across the river as a river themselves.
+The tribe crossed en masse, as the wildebeest did, cutting across the river as a river themselves.

-The current was negligible and the presence of so many able bodies was reassuring for the weaker swimmers, especially the Mantel, who, ironically, having lived their entire lives along ponds and lakes, rarely swam; whereas, the Abantu learned to dive for shellfish as children.
+The presence of so many able bodies was reassuring for the weaker swimmers, especially the Mantel, who, ironically, having lived their entire lives along ponds and streams, rarely swam; whereas, the Abantu were raised diving after shellfish.

-The side from which the tribe departed began as an expanse of riffles; the people needed only to wade or float from small island to small island, some thicketed with brush, others just rock covered shoals.
+Eku and the other young people needed only to wade or float from small island to small island, some thicketed with brush, others just rock covered shoals.

 The two dugouts transported supplies and gave rides to those who could not swim safely.

-The people had crossed half the width with little difficulty, but the remaining portion lacked islands and would have to be swum.
+So far they had crossed about half the river with little difficulty, but the remaining portion was wide open.

-While the rest of the tribe prepared, hunters swam the remaining distance as the dugouts transported javelins, ula-konto and other supplies.
+While the rest of the tribe prepared, Eku watched his father and the lead hunters swim the remaining distance, while the dugouts transported javelins, ula-konto and other supplies.

-Soon after, the tribe set out en masse, swimming steadily, the dugouts roaming back and forth, transporting supplies, watching for wenya and other dangers, and giving rides to those not swimming.
+Soon after, Eku, Yathi and Yat set out with the rest of the tribe, swimming steadily, the dugouts roaming back and forth, watching for wenya and other dangers, and giving rides to those not swimming.

 At times, the current seemed to pull, especially where the temperature varied with a cold spot, and Eku scissor-kicked to maintain course.

-Yat and Yathi were strong swimmers and remained at his side, occasionally offering encouragement.
+Yat and Yathi were strong swimmers and stayed close, occasionally offering encouragement.

-Beyond the second river, the land returned to savannah, pockmarked by trees and bush, level as far as the eye could see.
+Beyond the two rivers, the land returned to savannah, pockmarked by trees and bush, level as far as the eye can see.

-After conferring with the mothers, Kaleni and Nibamaz charted a course across grassland that ended at mangroves.
+After conferring with the mothers, Kaleni and Nibamaz charted a course to the right of north, across a vast and flat grassland, which inevitably led to mangroves.

 A few crawling crabs.